32) Missing Number Equations

 • It includes subtraction equations where the missing number is in the whole position.

-• Support students who are having difficulty by clicking to download the Bonds of 10 Missing Number Equations Card Sort.
-Cut the cards and sort them using the three header cards.
-Use the cards grouped under the Subtraction Whole Unknown header card to identify subtraction equations on the game board where the whole is the unknown.
+• Support students who are having difficulty by identifying the subtraction equations on the game board where the whole is the unknown.
 Place the game board in a write and wipe sleeve and circle these equations.
 Then play.

 Progression